Lebre95/Lebre95/README.md

-## Hola este es mi principla repositorio 👋
+## Hola este es mi principal repositorio 👋

 <!--
 **Lebre95/Lebre95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.